Set Up Pentaho to Connect to a Hadoop Cluster

 If you are an IT Administrator for a team working with Big Data, you will need to configure Pentaho to connect to a Hadoop cluster.

 Pentaho can connect to Cloudera Distribution for Hadoop (CDH), Hortonworks Data Platform (HDP), Microsoft Azure HDInsight (HDI), Amazon Elastic MapReduce (EMR), or MapR.
 Pentaho also supports many related services such as HDFS, HBase, Oozie, Zookeeper, and Spark.
-You can connect to clusters and services from these Pentaho components: the PDI client (Spoon), the Pentaho Server, Analyzer, Pentaho Interactive Reports, Pentaho Report Designer (PRD), and Pentaho Metadata Editor (PME).
+You can connect to clusters and services from these Pentaho components: Spoon, the Pentaho Server, Analyzer, Pentaho Interactive Reporting, Pentaho Report Designer (PRD), and Pentaho Metadata Editor (PME).

 If the Hadoop Distribution that you want to use is not listed, visit Configuring Pentaho for your Hadoop Distro and Version.
 A previous version of our software might support older Hadoop Distributions.

 To learn how to configure a shim for a specific distribution, click one of the following links: